 Keeping the Focus on Practical Solutions for Recovery

 If you are a victim of domestic violence or sexual assault, or a spouse in a messy divorce action, you may have justified and appropriate emotions wrapped up in the resolution of your case.
 However, these feelings of hurt or blame can sometimes interfere with a successful mediation.
 When that happens, you may end up facing the defense (such as your ex-spouse, employer et al) more frequently as you and your attorneys work through the litigation process.

 It is important to try to set the emotional aspects of your case aside during mediation.
 Your mediator will be focused on what needs to happen moving forward to bring the case to resolution and what the parties need so they can accomplish those goals and priorities.
 To make mediation a success, keep your attention on what you need to be made whole, or what will happen after the order is entered.
 By focusing on the future, you will end up with a settlement that works.

 WHEN MEDIATION DOESN’T WORK

 Mediation can be great for resolving civil and divorce disputes, but it does not work in every case.
 Domestic violence, trauma, dominance and control issues, and other power imbalances can turn a tool for conflict resolution into a traumatic experience.
 That’s why every mediation should start with individual one-on-one domestic violence screening between each party and the mediator.
 This screening gives you the opportunity to explain what you need to feel safe and supported, and for the mediator to get a sense of whether you will be able to voice your opinions, needs, and wants in the mediation.
-If you have been the victim of verbal, emotional, or physical abuse, or if you have trouble saying no to your partner, be sure to tell your mediator upfront, so that she or he can respond appropriately to protect you and make sure mediation is right for you.Request Free Consultation
+If you have been the victim of verbal, emotional, or physical abuse, or if you have trouble saying no to your partner, be sure to tell your mediator upfront, so that she or he can respond appropriately to protect you and make sure mediation is right for you.Request Evaluation

 When Do Things Go Wrong?